Pabau GO app

 Across all settings, the form supports skin clinic compliance and reduces liability exposure.

-Benefits of using an allergan treatment record
+Benefits of using an Allergan injection site record

 Compliance and regulatory protection: CQC-regulated aesthetic practitioners in England must maintain comprehensive treatment records.
 MHRA guidance for UK independent prescribers requires documentation of medication name, strength, dose, route, and patient response.
-This documentation satisfies these statutory requirements.
+This documentation satisfies those statutory requirements.

-Adverse event tracking and reporting: When unusual reactions occur (severe swelling, asymmetry, allergic response, neuromuscular symptoms), a detailed treatment record helps practitioners correlate the event with the specific product lot and injection technique.
+Adverse event tracking and reporting: When unusual reactions occur (severe swelling, asymmetry, allergic response, neuromuscular symptoms), a detailed treatment record lets practitioners correlate the event with the specific product lot and injection technique.
 It also captures relevant patient factors.
 This supports regulatory compliance reporting to the FDA’s MedWatch system (US) or MHRA Yellow Card scheme (UK).

 HIPAA compliance in Pabau